Superior Performance Hi-Fi Products

-In our case we have observed, measured, calculated and found evidence in numerous tests that directionality makes a difference to our ears.
+In our case we have observed in numerous tests that directionality makes a difference to our ears.
 See Graham Slee's blog article here.
 In the case of the Lautus Interconnect there is directionality because of its EMC filters, and that's science!

-Putting the direction argument aside, our cables really do work to reveal and bring about a more musically involving experience that you'll never find elsewhere.
-We use real science in cable development - not the dogma of made up science foisted on you by others.
-Isn't it time to get what you want for your money?
+Putting the direction argument aside, our cables really do work to reveal and bring about a more musically involving experience that you'll not find elsewhere.

 Individually crafted by our cables expert John Cadman, who has considerable experience in the miles of complex broadcast station wiring where low noise and high signal purity is mandatory - you can get wired to BBC standards!